subsid/subsid.github.io/src/reflection/2018-12-31-review/index.md

 Inspired by [Nishant](https://nishanttotla.com/blog/2017-year-in-review/) and [Christian Gencos](https://christian.gen.co/2017-review) year in review, I've decided to write one myself.
 This is just for me to look back and reflect.
 I usually keep this kind of stuff under the confines of my [emacs org-mode](https://orgmode.org/), but decided to put it out this time.
 This post is meant to be awfully self-serving :)

-In no particular order, here are some of the highlights things that happened in 2018:
+In no particular order, here are some of the highlights of 2018:

 * 2018 was my first whole year living by myself.
 That means making my bed, cooking, doing dishes, cleaning the house, paying bills for a whole year!
 Though I've done all of that sporadically for most of my life, doing it out of necessity took some getting used to.
 But now I don't think I'd want it any other way!
 There is something satisfying about it :) I got into Meal prepping which saved me time and money (and health?).
 Ofcourse, this didn't stop me from eating out, it just helped me stick to a routine when needed.